Arts & Culture

 The Artisan Booze District

-The Booze District is comprised of family-owned beverage manufacturers interested in connecting the community through spirts.
-It’s the first district of its kind in the region and affords guests the opportunity to try award-winning locally crafter beer, wine and spirts.
+The Booze District is comprised of family-owned beverage manufacturers interested in connecting the community through spirits.
+It’s the first district of its kind in the region and affords guests the opportunity to try award-winning locally crafted beer, wine and spirits.
 You can tour the facilities that make them or even take part in the creation process.
-Check out Bad Beat Brewing, CrafHaus Brewery, Vegas Brewing Co., Grape Expectations—Nevada School of Winemaking, Las Vegas Distillery and the Chocolate Makery.
+Check out Bad Beat Brewing, CraftHaus Brewery, Vegas Brewing Co., Grape Expectations (Nevada School of Winemaking), Las Vegas Distillery, and the Chocolate Makery.
 The district welcomes tour groups and buses.

 Clark County Heritage Museum